Date(s) - 14/06/2020

 MANLUK CENTRE - WETASKIWIN

-The 3rd annual Wetaskawin Triathlon offers a great pool swim, with a variety of event distances including the Olympic, Sprint, Tri it, Duathlon AND a Kids of Steel.
-In 2019 we have also added a 5k and 10k run!
+The 4th annual Wetaskawin Triathlon offers a great pool swim, with a variety of event distances including the Olympic, Sprint, Tri it, Duathlon AND a Kids of Steel.
+Don’t forget that we have also added a 5k and 10k run!

 |Tri it Distance|

 *fees DO NOT include GST or online transaction fees

 *ENTRIES RECIEVED ON/AFTER MAY 21 ARE NOT GUARANTEED TSHIRTS OR SIZING.

 There is ample parking in the rec centre lot.